yandex/porto/porto.md

 Requests from containers are executed in behalf of container's **owner\_user**:**owner\_group**.

-All users have read-only access to all visible containers.
+By defaut all users have read-only access to all visible containers.
 Visibility is controlled via **enable\_porto** and **porto\_namespace**.

 Write access have root user and users from group "porto".